 Solutions for problem 2

-In this contribution, two different solutions have been proposed.
+In this section, two different solutions for problem 2 have been proposed.
 One is the change of enabling condition for symmetric motion vector difference and mvd_l1_zero_flag, and the other is the change of syntax for mvd_l1_zero_flag.
-Both solutions can solve the problem 2.
+Both options can solve problem 2.

-Solution 2.1 for problem 2
+Option 2.1 for problem 2

 By using the variable IdenticalDirectionFlag which specifies whether two directions of reference pictures are identical, the two modes of symmetric motion vector difference and mvd_l1_zero_flag can be encoded or decoded exclusively.